Packing Up PFAS

 How to clean up this mess?

 With this graduation project, designer Emy Bensdorp offers a solution.
 She applied a remediation technique called thermal treatment to transform PFAS-contaminated soil into clean bricks.
 Contaminated soils originating from Barendrecht, Waddinxveen and PFAS hotspot Schiphol were heated up to 900-1200°, destroying the PFAS while creating ceramic material.

-The outcomes reveal bricks in a variety of naturals hues and all that remains of its dirty past is the stamp that states the location of origin and amount of PFAS removed.
+The outcomes reveal bricks in a variety of natural hues and all that remains of its dirty past is the stamp that states the location of origin and amount of PFAS removed.